OpenSourceEconomics/econ-project-templates/docs/source/programming_languages/index.md

 - When selecting a language in the cookiecutter {ref}`cookiecutter_dialogue` we install all the necessary software needed to use that language for you.
-- The usage of pytask with your chosen language should be illustrated in the example project that was downloaded.
-At the moment the example project is not implemented for R, Julia and Stata (but under more or less active development, help appreciated!).
+- The usage of pytask with your chosen language should be illustrated in the template project that was downloaded.
+At the moment the template project is not implemented for R, Julia and Stata (but under more or less active development, help appreciated!).
 This is why we clarify the basics here.
 ```